 As a tourist, you will need to travel with a valid passport with a minimum validity of six months or more.

 Click here to check if you require a visa for entering Taiwan.
-Most nationalities are allowed to stay up to 90-day visa-free period.
-Some nationalities are permitted to a 30-days visa-free period.
+Most nationalities are allowed to stay up to a 90-day visa-free period.
+Some nationalities are permitted a 30-days visa-free period.

 Also, you must have proof that you will not stay longer than intended, i.e. you must have an itinerary or reservation for an outbound ticket leaving Taiwan within 90 days.

 11. How to travel around Taiwan?

 It is quite easy to move around Taiwan even without knowing the language.
 Between the options of high-speed train, regular commuter trains, metro, long distance buses and scooters, there will be one that suits your itinerary and travel style.

 1. Taiwan High Speed Rail (HSR)